mooxphp/moox/packages/builder/README.md

 Generators combine Blocks and Templates to generate the files.
 You can implement own Generators and Templates in the `contexts` config array

+- Entity
 	- AbstractGenerator
 	  - MigrationGenerator
 	  - ModelGenerator
 	  - PluginGenerator
 	  - ResourceGenerator

 ### Presets